Longitudinal waves

 representa la ecuaci n de onda del solido

 Como la onda viaja a una velocidad constante, la posici n del m ximo se puede calcular directamente de esta y el tiempo transcurrido.
-Por ello con list debe ser
+Por ello con debe ser

 The general solution of the wave equation